mattsteen14/ca-quote-api/README.md

 - [ ] Assess the styling and personalize.
 - [ ] Testing & Debugging.
-- [ ] Share on Codecademy forums for feedback.
 - [ ] Use surge to deploy.

 See the [open issues](https://github.com/mattsteen14/ca-quote-api/issues) for a full list of proposed features (and known issues).